 Twitter as Universal Meta-Commentary Layer

-Musing about how Twitter can enhance your Internet reading experience
+Musing about how Twitter can enhance your Internet reading experience #reflections

 Twitter has enhanced my Internet experience in 2 similar ways recently - Webmentions and Twitter Links.
 I think these things point toward something we want as part of the permanent fabric of the social Internet.